 - some models deliver features such as dimming or color shifting.

-Many ENERGY STAR qualified decorative light strings feature LED technology.
+Many ENERGY STAR certified decorative light strings feature LED technology.
 What is an LED?

 - Light emitting diodes, or LEDs, are small light sources that are illuminated by the movement of electrons through a semiconductor material.